 If you pay with cheques, your landlord may require postdated cheques for a certain number of months.
 When you move out they must return all postdated cheques on or before the last day of the tenancy.
 See TRAC’s template letter, Request for Return of Post Dated Cheques.

-In most cases, no, you are not allowed to stop paying rent.
-Even when your landlord breaks the law, you will most likely have to resolve the problem through communication or dispute resolution.
-There are, however, five situations where you may be allowed to withhold rent:
+When facing issues with your landlord it may be tempting to retaliate by withholding rent, but in most cases this is illegal.
+When your landlord breaks the law, you will most likely have to resolve the problem through communication or dispute resolution.
+However, there are five situations where you may be allowed to withhold rent:

-- you received a Two Month Eviction Notice for Landlord Use of Property, which entitles you to one month’s rent as compensation, and you are applying that compensation towards the last month’s rent
+- you received a Two Month Eviction Notice for Landlord Use of Property, which entitles you to one month rent as compensation, and you are applying that compensation towards the last month of your tenancy; or

 - you have an order from the Residential Tenancy Branch allowing you to withhold rent.